plomino/PlominoDoc/docs/build.rst

 - ``summary``, type 'Rich text', 'Editable'
 - ``cover``, type 'File attachment', 'Editable'
-- ``bookCategory``, choose type 'Selection list', 'Editable', but after clicking *Insert*, click on *Specific settings*.
+- ``bookCategory``, choose type 'Selection list', 'Editable', but after clicking :guilabel:`Insert`, click on :guilabel:`Specific settings`.

 This opens the field settings page in a new window, where you can enter the possible values for the Selection list:

 .. image:: images/build-4.png

-Click *Apply*, go back to the Form window, and close the field pop-up.
+Click :guilabel:`Apply`, go back to the Form window, and close the field pop-up.

 Now the form is built, and its associated fields have been created.

 .. image:: images/build-5.png

-Save the form (click the *Save* button at the bottom of the page).
+Save the form (click the :guilabel:`Save` button at the bottom of the page).

 Use the form
 ============